LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 Since both PostgreSQL and MySQL are ACID-compliant, both support transaction rollbacks and commits.
 However, MySQL does not enable transactions by default, opting for “auto-commit” mode out of the box.
 This means each SQL statement is automatically committed or rolled back unless this setting is changed.

-MySQL uses a locking mechanism that is optimized for performance but can lead to inconsistencies in some cases.
+MySQL uses a locking mechanism optimized for performance but can lead to inconsistencies in some cases.
 PostgreSQL uses a strict locking mechanism for a higher level of consistency.

 Community support

-MySQL first gained popularity in Web 1.0 days, in part because it’s open source and works well with other free and open-source software such as the PHP language and operating systems built on the Linux kernel.
-A strong community has built up around MySQL over time, making it one of the most popular open-source packages of all time.
+MySQL first gained popularity in Web 1.0 days, partly because it’s open source and works well with other free and open-source software such as the PHP language and operating systems built on the Linux kernel.
+A strong community has built around MySQL over time, making it one of the most popular open-source packages ever.

-The well-known acronym LAMP—standing for Linux, Apache, MySQL, and PHP (or Perl, or Python)—came from this community, in honor of the free software packages that have powered many dynamic websites for decades.
+The well-known acronym LAMP—for Linux, Apache, MySQL, and PHP (or Perl, or Python)—came from this community in honor of the free software packages that have powered many dynamic websites for decades.

 MySQL was created by Swedish developers Michael Widenius and David Axmark in 1995.
-A year later, the two founded the company MySQL AB to provide commercial support and consulting service for the database as it grew in popularity.
+A year later, the two founded the company MySQL AB to provide commercial support and consulting services for the database as it grew in popularity.
 In 2008, Sun Microsystems acquired MySQL AB for $1 billion.
-Two years later, Sun was acquired by Oracle Corporation, which means MySQL is owned by the tech giant.
+Two years later, Sun was acquired by Oracle Corporation, which means the tech giant owns MySQL.

 This raised concerns in the open-source community that Oracle would prioritize its own proprietary RDBMS solutions over MySQL.
 These fears have mostly been unfounded, as Oracle continues to develop MySQL and offer it under the GNU General Public License (GPL), making it free for personal and non-commercial use.
 However, the GPL allows Oracle to charge for commercial uses of MySQL, which makes some in the community no longer consider MySQL to truly be “free and open source.”